-Engagement photos can be an impactful addition to your wedding correspondence, allowing you to adorn your saves the dates, wedding website, thank you cards, and other wedding stationery with aesthetically pleasing imagery of you and your fiancé(e).
+Engagement photos can be an impactful addition to your wedding correspondence, allowing you to adorn your engagement announcements, saves the dates, wedding website, thank you cards, and other wedding stationery with aesthetically pleasing imagery of you and your fiancé(e).
 While they can be an important aspect of your wedding décor, they can also be an extra expense you may not have budgeted for.
 If you are looking for a recommended professional photographer, we have a list of over 50 photographers located across the US that can help you capture a memorable shot.
 If you’d prefer to save money on engagement photos, Minted has put together this great article on taking DIY engagement photos.

 DIY, or Do It Yourself, engagement photos have become more common in recent years as the cameras built into smartphones become better and better.
 This guide covers an inclusive list of how to take engagement photos, including selecting equipment, choosing a location, staging your set, and so much more.

 In case you can’t use a DSLR camera, most smartphones should be up to the task of taking a great photo as well.
 Not every smartphone will have the same camera, but here are some basic tips for shooting on iPhones:

 - Orientation: Make sure to get shots in both landscape and portrait orientation so you have more options when selecting a layout for your photo to appear on the wedding stationery.
 Having options in each layout will allow you to work with any framing constraint that you may face in the future.

 - Exposure: You can adjust the exposure of your shot by tapping on the screen and dragging the exposure slider up or down.
 Use this to your advantage when taking shots involving light and dark elements in one shot.